 The purpose of this handbook is to help guide and give you a central location for the policies and expectations in place during your clinical practicum.
-It should be used in conjunction with the MLT student handbook and the NWFSC Student Handbook that is available in the College Catalog.
+It should be used in conjunction with the MLT student handbook.
 Clinical education is a vital portion of your education in the medical laboratory field and a third of your curriculum is devoted to it.
 For the MLT student to obtain the greatest benefit in this program, it is important that they participate to the fullest.